rollonit/convertApp/README.md

 ### By: **Rohan Pradyumna Gundala**

-This is the submission for the first assignment (Utility App) of CP3409 mobile computing class.
+This is the submission for the first assignment (Utility App) of the CP3406 mobile computing class.

 I accidentally set the API level to _31 (Android 12.0)_.
 This is way too new, but I was unable to change it later without breaking everything.
 I apologise, and I hope it's not too much trouble.